sehlen-bsi/botan-docs/docs/cryptodoc/src/06_hpke.rst

 -  ``enc(plaintext, plaintext length)``:

-   1. Ensure that the other parties ECDH public point has been set correctly and is not the point at infinity.
+   1. Ensure that the other parties ECDH public point has been set correctly and is not the point at infinity, and that an ``IV`` has been set.
 If not terminate with respective error.
    2. Compute the ECDH secret ``s`` using the provided ECDH private key and the other parties public point.
 This operation honors the defined ECIES flags.
 Thus the implementation uses either the ECDH